 A long magazine reduces the number of magazine changes, and the difference of "plus 5 rounds" is quite significant for handguns, where each shot's used with caution.

 (E) is the feedback from CAPCOM.
-(We resubmitted Proposal (D) with the aforementioned long magazine added to have it checked.)
+(We resubmitted Proposal (D) with the aforementioned long magazine added in order to have it checked.)

 Improvements |